Drumcree conflict: 1987 and 1988

 In 1987, the Public Order Act was repealed by the Public Order (Northern Ireland) Order 1987, which removed the special status of "traditional" parades.
 This meant that, after 1986, Orange marches were effectively banned from Obins Street indefinitely.
 The July 1987 march was re-routed, and 3,000 soldiers and 1,000 police were sent to keep order.
 Orangemen believed that sacrificing the Obins Street leg meant they would be guaranteed the Garvaghy Road leg.
 Although the Garvaghy Road leg had caused trouble before, it was less populated than Obins Street at the time.

-In June 1988, the Drumcree Faith & Justice Group (DFJG)—the group representing the Catholic/Irish nationalist residents—planned a march to the town centre to highlight what it saw as "double-standards" in the police's handling of nationalist and loyalist parades.
+In June 1988, the Drumcree Faith & Justice Group (DFJG), the group representing the Catholic/Irish nationalist residents, planned a march to the town centre to highlight what it saw as "double-standards" in the police's handling of nationalist and loyalist parades.
 It asked permission from police, saying there would be only 30 marchers and they would carry no flags or banners.
-They were denied permission.
+Permission was denied.